JoleChen/zhixin/README.md

 # zhixin
-Study how to use git and github if there are some errors,please tell me.thank you!
+Study how to use git and github. if there are some errors,please tell me.thank you!